ocadwebxr/ocadu-open-webxr/README.md

 <b>User Manual</b>
 1. Getting Started
-2. Accessing Your Project
+2. Navigating Your New Project Remix
-3. Viewing the Galleries
 4. Initializing a Gallery
 5. Staging Assets
     * The A-Frame Inspector